sandrine-muller-research/sandrine-muller-research.github.io/index.md

 # Welcome to Asst.
 Prof. Sandrine Muller's pages

-## Want to join, would like to collaborate?
+## Want to join / would like to collaborate?
 You can reach me at: sandrine.muller [at] univ-grenoble-alpes [dot] fr

 ---
 ## Actualities
-- April 2025, Sandrine Muller joind the LIGLAB, Grenoble Computer Science Laboratory, CNRS-UGA, Grenoble, France.
+- April 2025, Sandrine Muller joined the LIGLAB, Grenoble Computer Science Laboratory, CNRS-UGA, Grenoble, France.

 ---
 <!-- <div class="elfsight-app-bd5c0e76-24c5-48a2-8b69-476725a54eb4" data-elfsight-app-lazy></div> -->